DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 by Clason [@Clason2023] as a part of his masters thesis.
 This device produces the optical shot noise which will be the source of randomness in our work implementing the digization scheme discussed in section 5.1 of this article.
+Moving forward in this article, we will refer to this as the OQRNG-device.

+As described in Clason's work [@Clason2023}, the OQRNG-device is an electro-optical system which measures optical shot noise, generating quantum randomness.
+The device has an LED and a photodiode positioned a few millimeters apart, ensuring efficient light coupling.
+The photodiode detects light from the LED, and converts th elight into a current signal, which is sent to a transimpedance amplifier to convert it into measurable voltage.
+In order to minimize disruptions by other external lights, the system is enclosed in a shielded measurment box.

+Whereas the exact quantum mechanisms that ensure that this system ensures randomness is better derived directly from Clasons work [@Clason2023] directly, the end result as if correlates to our study is an inherently random, analog voltage current.

 ### ADC converter

-The analog voltage output isn't suitable to operate on without further processing.
-As mentioned in section 1, the signal needs to pass through an ADC and converted to raw bits in order for it to be useable.
+This analog current isn't suitable to operate on without further processing.
+As mentioned in section 1, the signal needs to pass through an ADC and converted into raw bits in order for it to be useable.
+In his thesis, Clason [@Clason2023] suggests a discrete ADC chip capable of analyzing frequencies higher than 25 MHz, as studied in his work.
+The Nyquist-Shannon theorem poses that -- in order to accurately reconstruct the signal, the sampling rate must be at least twice the highest frequency component present in the signal,
+$f_s \geq 2 f_{\text{max}}$. **CITATION NEEDED**

-**This section will be filled with more information as soon as the exact ADC we will be using has been selected.**
+**This section will be filled with more information as soon as the exact ADC we will be using has been selected.
+The exact requirements needs to be discussed with the project owner before a choice can be made!**

 ### Microcontroller

-### Toeplitz-hashing
+### Toeplitz extraction

 ### Summary

 ## 4 METHODOLOGY

-With the consideration that our work revolves around optimizing Toeplitz-hashing in order to quickly process random bits into a random number, we will take an iterative approach.
-For our initial tests, we will use a pre-defined stream of raw bits which is loaded into memory on the microcontroller, and run several different implementations of Toeplitz-hashing to produce numbers.
+With the consideration that our work revolves around optimizing Toeplitz extraction in order to quickly process random bits into a random number, we will take an iterative approach.
+For our initial tests, we will use a pre-defined stream of raw bits which is loaded into memory on the microcontroller, and run several different implementations of Toeplitz extraction to produce numbers.
 As we always use a pre-defined bitstream, the result will at this stage be deterministic, giving us a clear indication whether the algorithm works as intended.

 However, in order to ensure the results work with varying data, we cannot limit ourselves to simply one stream of bits.
 The main point of the algorithm is to